-The Company has three operating and reportable segments; (i) Monster Energy® Drinks segment ("Monster Energy® Drinks"), which is primarily comprised of the Company's Monster Energy® drinks and Reign Total Body FuelTM high performance energy drinks, (ii) Strategic Brands segment ("Strategic Brands"), which is primarily comprised of the various energy drink brands acquired from TCCC in 2015 as well as the Company's affordable energy brands, and (iii) Other segment ("Other"), which is comprised of certain products sold by American Fruits and Flavors, LLC, a wholly-owned subsidiary of the Company, to independent third-party customers.
+Revenues are accounted for in accordance with ASC 606 "Revenue from Contracts with Consumers".
+The Company has three operating and reportable segments: (i) Monster Energy® Drinks segment ("Monster Energy® Drinks"), which is primarily comprised of the Company's Monster Energy® drinks and Reign Total Body Fuel® high performance energy drinks, (ii) Strategic Brands segment ("Strategic Brands"), which is primarily comprised of the various energy drink brands acquired from TCCC in 2015 as well as the Company's affordable energy brands, and (iii) Other segment ("Other"), which is comprised of certain products sold by American Fruits and Flavors, LLC, a wholly-owned subsidiary of the Company, to independent third-party customers (the "AFF Third-Party Products").

-The Company's Monster Energy® Drinks segment generates net operating revenues by selling ready-to-drink packaged energy drinks primarily to bottlers and full service beverage distributors.
+The Company's Monster Energy® Drinks segment generates net operating revenues by selling ready-to-drink packaged energy drinks primarily to bottlers and full service beverage bottlers/distributors ("bottlers/distributors").
 In some cases, the Company sells directly to retail grocery and specialty chains, wholesalers, club stores, mass merchandisers, convenience chains, drug stores, foodservice customers, value stores, e-commerce retailers and the military.

 The Company's Strategic Brands segment primarily generates net operating revenues by selling "concentrates" and/or "beverage bases" to authorized bottling and canning operations.
 Such bottlers generally combine the concentrates and/or beverage bases with sweeteners, water and other ingredients to produce ready-to-drink packaged energy drinks.
-The ready-to-drink packaged energy drinks are then sold by such bottlers to other bottlers and full service distributors and to retail grocery and specialty chains, wholesalers, club stores, mass merchandisers, convenience chains, foodservice customers, drug stores, value stores, e-commerce retailers and the military.
-To a lesser extent, the Strategic Brands segment generates net operating revenues by selling certain ready-to-drink packaged energy drinks to bottlers and full service beverage distributors.
+The ready-to-drink packaged energy drinks are then sold by such bottlers to other bottlers/distributors and to retail grocery and specialty chains, wholesalers, club stores, mass merchandisers, convenience chains, foodservice customers, drug stores, value stores, e-commerce retailers and the military.
+To a lesser extent, the Strategic Brands segment generates net operating revenues by selling certain ready-to-drink packaged energy drinks to bottlers/distributors.

 The majority of the Company's revenue is recognized when it satisfies a single performance obligation by transferring control of its products to a customer.
 Control is generally transferred when the Company's products are either shipped or delivered based on the terms contained within the underlying contracts or agreements.
 Certain of the Company's bottlers/distributors may also perform a separate function as a co-packer on the Company's behalf.
 In such cases, control of the Company's products passes to such bottlers/distributors when they notify the Company that they have taken possession or transferred the relevant portion of the Company's finished goods.
 The Company's general payment terms are short-term in duration.
 The Company does not have significant financing components or payment terms.
-The Company did not have any material unsatisfied performance obligations as of December 31, 2019 and December 31, 2018.
+The Company did not have any material unsatisfied performance obligations as of December 31, 2020 and December 31, 2019.